clane/A2A11yQuickstart/README.md

 ##Windows Installation

+ * As an administrator install node.js and npm.
+Verify that you are running at least node v4.x.x and npm 3.x.x by running node -v and npm -v in a terminal/console window.
+Older versions produce errors.
- * As an administrator, Install Node, NPM and chromedriver
+ * As an administrator install chromedriver
  * Download or clone this project
  * Set the location of the chromedriver file in .\protractor.config.js as follows:
   chromeDriver: '.\\node_modules\\chromedriver\\lib\\chromedriver\\chromedriver.exe',